duracelltomi/gtm4wp/readme.txt

 * Fixed: JavaScript error in Chrome around event.target.closest calls, thanks [pinkasey](https://github.com/pinkasey) for the fix
 * Fixed: cast _ga_tracked variable as integer to make the identical operator work correctly, thanks [Irfan](https://github.com/in-codes) for the suggestion
 * Fixed: removed extra code added in 1.14 that reloads pages in Safari in WooCommerce integration.
 It broke some sites.
+* Updated: required PHP version raised to 7.4.
+Currently, this is not a hard requirement but from now I could include updates that will require this PHP version.

 = 1.16.1 =